monatopotato/CHAMMI-75/README.md

 <sup>6</sup>Department of Biological Engineering, Massachusetts Institute of Technology
 <sup>7</sup>Spatial Technology Platform, Broad Institute of Harvard and MIT

+Official Github repository of CHAMMI-75: first of its kind 2.8 million multi-channel image dataset of microscopy imaging pooled from 75 different sources.
+The aim is to accelerate investigation of generalizable channel-agnostic foundation models in the field of microscopy.

 ## Preprint Out!

 Here is link for the preprint: [Link]